 Contributions linked to developments can be received well before any Council expenditure occurs.
 In this situation, the funds will be identified and held separately for the specific works identified in the agreements.

 22.3 Reimbursements

 Reimbursements include diesel fuel rebates from the Taxation Office, insurance rebates, Workcover reimbursements, and training reimbursements.
-It also includes Council's contract with Regional Roads Victoria includes an 'as of right' amount for routine maintenance works.

 22.4 Interest on investments